Eureka Rebellion: Peter Lalor enters parliament

 Lalor, in his letter to the colonists of Victoria, lamented that:

 There are two things connected with the late outbreak (Eureka) which I deeply regret.
 The first is, that we shouldn't have been forced to take up arms at all; and the second is, that when we were compelled to take the field in our own defence, we were unable (through want of arms, ammunition and a little organisation) to inflict on the real authors of the outbreak the punishment they so richly deserved.

 In July 1855, the Victorian Constitution received royal assent, which provided for a fully elected bicameral parliament, with a new Legislative Assembly of 60 seats and a reformed Legislative Council of 30 seats.
 The franchise was available to all holders of the miner's right for the inaugural Legislative Assembly election, with members of parliament themselves subject to property qualifications.
 In the interim, five representatives from the mining settlements were appointed to the old part elected Legislative Council, including Lalor and Hummfray in Ballarat.

 Lalor is said to have "aroused hostility among his digger constituents" by not supporting the principle of one vote, one value.
 He instead preferred the existing property-based franchise and plural voting, where ownership of a certain number of holdings conferred the right to cast multiple ballots.
-In the event when the Electoral Act of 1856 (Vic) was enacted, these provisions were not carried forward.
+In the event when the Electoral Act 1856 (Vic) was enacted, these provisions were not carried forward.
 Universal adult male suffrage was then introduced in 1857 for Legislative Assembly elections.
 (That said, property and later ratepaying franchises and hence 'plural voting' for some persisted: one-person-one-vote was not achieved until 1938 and property qualifications remained until 1950 for the Legislative Council.)

 On another occasion, there were 17,745 signatures from Ballarat residents on a petition against a regressive land ownership bill Lalor supported that favoured the "squattocracy", who came from pioneering families who had acquired their prime agricultural land through occupation and were not of a mind to give up their monopoly on the countryside, nor political representation.
 He is on record as having been opposed to payment for members of the Legislative Council, which had been another key demand of the Ballarat Reform League.
 In November 1855, under the new constitutional arrangements, Lalor was elected unopposed to the Legislative Assembly for the seat of North Grenville, which he held from 1856 to 1859.

 Withers and others have noted that those who considered Lalor a legendary folk hero were surprised that he was more concerned with accumulating styles and estates than securing any gains from the Eureka Rebellion.
 Lalor was found wanting by a critical mass of his supporters, who had hitherto sustained his political career.
 Lynch recalls that: